leynos/radix-daisyui-playground/README.md

 # Radix × DaisyUI Playground

-This project is a Bun-powered single-page application that showcases Radix UI primitives styled with Tailwind CSS v4 and DaisyUI v5.
+This project is a Vite-powered single-page application that showcases Radix UI primitives styled with Tailwind CSS v4 and DaisyUI v5.
 It is intended as a playground for experimenting with cross-theme component styling, spacing, and interaction diagnostics.

 ## Features

-- **React 19 + Bun dev server** with hot reloading and a static build pipeline via `bun build`.
+- **React 19 + Vite dev server** with hot module reload and a static build pipeline tailored for GitHub Pages deployments.
 - **Tailwind CSS v4 + DaisyUI v5** applying theme tokens, utilities, and
   component classes across Radix primitives.
 - **Diagnostics panel** that runs runtime checks for DaisyUI tokens and theme